Atlantic 10 men's soccer tournament

 The Atlantic 10 Conference men's soccer tournament is the conference championship tournament in men's soccer for the Atlantic 10 Conference (A-10).
 The tournament has been held every year since 1987.
 It is a single-elimination tournament, and seeding is based on regular season records.
 The winner, declared conference champion, receives the conference's automatic bid to the NCAA men's soccer tournament.

+Rhode Island is the most winning team of the tournament, with 8 conference titles.